madewithlinux/refsheets/ecen454_refsheet.md

 # Clocking
 * H-Tree (clock distribution network)
 	* laid out in such a way that the delay from the center to any leaf node is equal
+	* if you're missing one of the nodes, just don't draw that part.
+Make sure the rest of the H-tree is the exact same shape though, so that the distances are the same
 * Grid clock distribution
 	* grid on two or more levels
 	* ensures low local skew, but there could still be larger chip-wide skew